syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ![](/assets/investigations/Daraa2018/image25.png)
 *An [image](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Mikoyan-Gurevich_MiG-23&sa=D&ust=1540401260475000) of a MiG 23, a plane frequently used in the Syrian conflict.*

 Given its declining usage by Russian forces in Syria and increased usage by the Syrian Air Force, it is likely that the aircraft shown in the video was operated by the Syrian Air Force at the time it was recorded.
 The Dutch website [Scramble](https://www.scramble.nl/orbats/syria/airforce) confirms the MiG-23's prevelance in the Syrian Air Force as well as includes information about the plane and air bases/military airports housing the aircraft.
 The nearest air bases to Busra Al Harir with the MiG-23 are the Khalkhaleh military airport (30 km away) in As-Suwayda's countryside and the Marj Rahil airport (50 km away) just outside Damascus.
+Flight observation data (featured later in the report) further confirms the potential presence of MiG -23 planes over Busra Al Harir as MiG-23s were spotted taking off from Khalkaleh Airbase at 10:12, 12:33, and 14:26 as well as circling over the town itself at 10:20 and 14:30.

 ![](/assets/investigations/Daraa2018/img26.png)